lloydmeta/twitter-filterstream-service/README.md

 TWITTER_ACCESSTOKEN
 TWITTER_ACCESSTOKENSECRET

-They should correspond to your app's set of credentials can be found from [your Twitter Dev app page](https://dev.twitter.com/apps)
+They should correspond to your app's set of credentials can be found on [your Twitter Dev app page](https://dev.twitter.com/apps)